About these terms and conditions

 • A qualifying current account and a qualifying mortgage.

-To be a qualifying current account, your account must have been open on 31 March 2023.
+To be a qualifying current account, your account must have been open on 31 March 2024 and any additional requirements depend on the type of current account you had on that date.

 A qualifying current account must be one of the following: